Good News Club v. Milford Central School: Facts

+Procedural history

 The Fourniers and the Good News Club filed suit in the United States District Court for the Northern District of New York under 42 U.S.C. § 1983 against the school.
 The club alleged that the school's denial of its application violated its free speech rights under the First Amendment, as well as its right to religious freedom under the Religious Freedom Restoration Act.
 The club won a preliminary injunction allowing it to conduct its meetings at the school from April 1997 to August 1998.
 In August 1998, however, the district court ruled against the club, finding that the club's "subject matter is decidedly religious in nature, and not merely a discussion of secular matters from a religious perspective that is otherwise permitted" by the school.
 Because the school forbade all religious instruction under its policy, the court ruled that it was not engaging in unconstitutional viewpoint discrimination.

 The club appealed to the Second Circuit.
 The Second Circuit affirmed, holding that the school's restriction was not unreasonable.
 In light of the "quintessentially religious" nature of the club's activities, the court further held that the school district was engaging in "constitutional subject discrimination" rather than "unconstitutional viewpoint discrimination" when it excluded the club from meeting on its premises.
 In light of a split among the federal appeals courts regarding whether speech may be excluded from a limited public forum by reason of its religious content, the U.S. Supreme Court agreed to review the Second Circuit's ruling in this case.
 Thomas Marcelle represented the Good News Club at oral argument, and Frank Miller represented Milford Central School.

+Earlier cases

+Lamb's Chapel

+In Lamb's Chapel, the Court held that a school district violated the First Amendment's Free Speech Clause when it excluded a private group from presenting films at the school solely on the basis of the religious perspective of the films on family values.

+Rosenberger

+In Rosenberger, the Court held that a university's refusal to fund a student publication because of that publication's religious perspective violated the Free Speech Clause.

 Majority opinion

-When the government establishes a "limited public forum," it is not required to permit any and all speech within that forum.
-It may "reserve its forum for certain groups or for the discussion of certain topics".
-However, the government may not discriminate against speech on the basis of its viewpoint, and any restriction it imposes must be reasonable in light of the purpose served by the forum.